What if I do not pay enough tax?

 How will HMRC collect the underpayment?

-This depends on whether you are in self assessment or not.
-If you receive form P800, you are usually not in self assessment.
+This depends on whether you are in Self Assessment or not.
+If you receive form P800, you are usually not in Self Assessment.

 If your form P800 for 2017/18 shows you owe less than £3,000 tax, then HMRC will try to collect the tax amount from your future employment income rather than collecting it in a lump sum.
-If your income is more than £30,000, HMRC may collect more than £3,000 from your future employment income.
+If your income is more than £30,000, HMRC may collect more than £3,000 from your future employment income by 'coding it in'.
 Based on your current employment, they will estimate whether you are likely to have sufficient income from which tax can be deducted under PAYE in 2018/19 or 2019/20, bearing in mind that tax deductions must not take more than 50% of your wages.
 HMRC will usually try to collect the underpayment in one tax year, but if your P800 was issued late in the tax year, they may spread collection over more than one tax year.
 Details of how the amount is to be collected should be shown on the form.

-Alternatively, for underpayments that are for the tax year 2016/17 onwards if you do not contact HMRC about arranging payment, they can issue you with a ‘simple assessment’.
+Alternatively, for underpayments that are for the tax year 2016/17 onwards, if you do not contact HMRC about arranging payment, they can issue you with a ‘simple assessment’.
 This ‘letter’ will contain similar information to that contained in the form P800, but creates a legal obligation on you to pay the tax.
 This means that HMRC can try to collect the tax by the use of debt collectors, for example.

 If you do not agree with the simple assessment, you can first query it.
 You must do this within 60 days of receiving it, setting out your reasons why you do not agree with it.
 At this stage you can also ask for some or all of the tax that is shown as due to be postponed (in other words that it should not be collected now).
 You can make your query by phone but you may find it easier to keep a record if you write to HMRC.
 HMRC will then respond to your query.